 In another study, researchers combined fractional ablative and non-ablative laser resurfacing treatments on one half of the face and purely ablative on the other.
 Using just eight subjects, they found there were improvements in wrinkles and pigment in both groups, and results were equivalent.
 However, in the combination areas, there were fewer immediate side effects.17

 The job of protecting US citizens’ health lies with the US Food and Drug Administration (FDA).
-All manufacturers of laser resurfacing facial devices must have FDA approval before they can sell or market the device in the US.
+All manufacturers of laser resurfacing facial devices must have FDA clearance before they can sell or market the device in the US.

-To apply for approval, the manufacturer must submit substantial evidence the device is effective, safe, and the benefits outweigh the risks.
 And there are many professional grade laser machines cleared by the FDA from brands such as Lumenis, Sciton, Candela, Cynosure, Fraxel, and Syneron.
 You can search the 501K database here.

 Several home-use laser resurfacing devices, including the NIRA and Tria skin care lasers, are also FDA cleared as over the counter class II medical devices.
 This means they have a moderate risk associated with their use.18,19